funkhaus/focushaus/README.md

 # focushaus

-Define a focal point for an image.
+Define a focal point for an image in WordPress.
 Requires the `<responsive-image>` component that is part of the Stackhaus Nuxt theme framework.
 [See here for more information](https://github.com/funkhaus/stackhaus).

 ## Usage